Wonkette: Launch and history

 The name of the site is a play on the slang word wonk, meaning a "zealous student of political policy", adding the feminine ending to best describe founding editor Cox and as a play on the word "gazette."

 Separation from Gawker Media

 On April 14, 2008, Gawker Media announced that it was selling Wonkette and that Layne would remain managing editor and part owner.
 Gawker Media head Nick Denton attributed the sale to "hunkering down" before another dot com downturn and the Internet bubble bursts: "And, even if not, better safe than sorry; and better too early than too late..."
 Gawker's Silicon Valley gossip site, Valleywag, was merged with the flagship Gawker.com site, its popular music site, Idolator, was sold to Buzznet, and The Consumerist was sold to Consumers Union as part of the same divestiture effort.

 Wonkette Media also launched Wonkabout, a D.C. culture guide, which ran from February 12, 2009 until April 28, 2011, and was edited by Arielle Fleisher.

 In February, 2017, Wonkette went ad-free, and it is now supported by reader donations.

+Move to Substack

+In July 2023, Schoenkopf moved Wonkette to Substack, retaining its existing URL.
+She projected that the move would lower the site's hosting costs and possibly attract new readers.